apache/spark-website/contributing.md

 `dev@spark.apache.org` first before proceeding to implement the change.

 <h3>Pull request</h3>
+Before creating a pull request in Apache Spark, it is important to check if tests can pass on your branch because our GitHub Actions workflows automatically run tests for your pull request/following commits and every run burdens the limited resources of GitHub Actions in Apache Spark repository.
+Below steps will take your through the process.

 1. <a href="https://help.github.com/articles/fork-a-repo/">Fork</a> the GitHub repository at
 <a href="https://github.com/apache/spark">https://github.com/apache/spark</a> if you haven't already
+2. Go to "Actions" tab on your forked repository and enable "Build and test" and "Report test results" workflows
-1. Clone your fork, create a new branch, push commits to the branch.
+3. Clone your fork and create a new branch
-1. Consider whether documentation or tests need to be added or updated as part of the change, and add them as needed.
+4. Consider whether documentation or tests need to be added or updated as part of the change, and add them as needed.
       1. When you add tests, make sure the tests are self-descriptive.
       1. Also, you should consider writing a JIRA ID in the tests when your pull request targets to fix